-Welcome to the Second Annual Aggie Wallace Memorial Solo Piping & Drumming Competition!
-Aloha, I am Kim Greeley, the founder and organizer of the solo competition — the first annual piping competition to be held here in Hawai'i in decades.
+Welcome to the Fourth Annual Aggie Wallace Memorial Solo Piping & Drumming Competition!
+Aloha, I am Kim Greeley, the founder and organizer of the solo competition.
+The competition honors my first piping instructor, Aggie Wallace.

 Born in Scotland, Aggie and was a formidable piper who brought the art of playing the Great Scottish Highland Bagpipe to Hawai’i.
 The daughter of a Pipe Major, Aggie was one of the first internationally recognized female pipers.

 Aggie came to Hawai’i in 1938 at the invitation of her friend E.K.
 Fernandez, after first emigrating to Canada with her family, and then finding work in the Vaudeville circuit and in Hollywood.
 She was an extraordinary teacher, training several generations of Hawai’i pipers, and forming the first local bagpipe band.
 Aggie’s students have gone on to perform worldwide, winning awards in the United States, Canada, Scotland and England.